ChrLau/isso/docs/docs/reference/deployment.rst

     <VirtualHost *>
         ServerName example.org

+        # The isso db must be located somewhere under this path
         <Directory /path/to/isso/>
                 Options -Indexes +FollowSymLinks -MultiViews
                 # Allows access for everyone - adjust to suit your needs